Santa Maria ai Monti: History

 The apse was decorated by Giacinto Gimignani and Cristoforo Casolani.
 The latter also produced the frescoes of the four Evangelists in the dome and the ceiling fresco in the nave depicting The Ascension, Angels and Doctors of the Church (1624).
 In each of the eight sections of the dome are scenes from the life of the Blessed Virgin by several artists, while in the vault and the arches of the chapels are stucco angels by Ambrogio Buonvicino.
 In the first chapel to the right are frescoes of the story of San Carlo Borromeo and a Madonna and child with the saint (1624) by Giovanni da San Giovanni.
 The third chapel has a Walk to Calvary by Paris Nogari.
 The main altar has a Madonna with child with saints Stephen & Lorenzo from the early 15th century.
 In the third chapel on the left, is a Nativity by Girolamo Muziano, flanked by an Adoration of the Magi and Dream of St John both by Cesare Nebbia.
 In the first chapel to the left (north) is an Annunciation (1588) by Durante Alberti.

-St Benedict Joseph Labre collapsed here in 1783, died in a house behind the church, and was buried in the north transept beneath an altar.
+Benedict Joseph Labre collapsed here in 1783, died in a house behind the church, and was buried in the north transept beneath an altar.
 An effigy of him was added by Achille Albacini in 1892.
 His feast is celebrated in the church on 16 April.

 It has been a parish church since 1824, served by diocesan clergy, and a titular since 1960.